CuriousOne23/WhenMathPrays/thought_simulator/20_requirements/system_playground/papers/ts_core/the_geometry_of_meaning.md

 ### **2.1 Symbolic AI: Noun Thinking and Rule Enumeration**

-Symbolic AI (GOFAI) treated concepts as **frozen objects**:
+Symbolic AI treated concepts as **fixed objects**:

-- “Dog” is a noun with a fixed definition.
+- “Dog” is a noun with a static definition.
 - “Bites” is a rule.
 - “Dog bites man” is an IF–THEN chain.